Medical Editor: John P. Cunha, DO, FACOEP

 Most Common Adverse Reactions

-Table 1 lists selected adverse reactions occurring in more than 2% of patients treated with DALVANCE in clinical trials.
+Table 2 lists selected adverse reactions occurring in 2% or more of patients treated with DALVANCE in Phase 2/3 clinical trials.

 (N = 1778)